mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 cases, but for many situations it could be insufficient.

-An ideal scenario would be to auto-generate sequences of operations, each one defining a trace, run it on the emulator and then check some desired properties.
+An ideal scenario would be to auto-generate sequences of operations, each one defining a trace, run them on the emulator and then check some desired properties.
 This way of testing is called *Property Based Testing*, offered by the ``ContractModel`` framework.